Skip to content

 ISO standards are management systems.
 They define the structures, processes, and documentation an organisation should have in specific areas.

-ISO describes the functions and the actions that you need to be able to have the minimum standard of quality systems in place.
+ISO describes the functions and actions needed to put a minimum standard of quality systems in place.

 The key word is “minimum”.
 ISO is not the highest quality bar; it is the minimum to be considered systematically managed.